• Home

 Proctor and Gamble replaced the rendered lard they were already selling with this cottonseed oil they named “Crisco” because it was cheaper and kept fresh for a long time.
 This oil quickly became popular in American kitchens.
 (Wikipedia)

-The American Heart Association
+The American Heart Association and Seed Oils

 In the 1950s, heart disease became a large-scale problem.
 According to Pub Med Central, the American Heart Association was hesitant for years to make any recommendations to prevent heart disease because of a lack of research.